chatlayerai/chatlayer-examples/Chatlayer-Webhook-Integration-With-Discord/README.md

 # DISCORD-CHATLAYER-PIZZABOT
-A simple webhook integration of chatlayer webhook with a discord bot to order pizza
+A simple webhook integration of Chatlayer webhook with a Discord bot to order pizza

 In order to run this project do the following